greenplum-db/gpbackup-s3-plugin/README.md

 **executablepath:**

 Absolute path to the plugin executable.
-For example, the path to the gpbackup S3 plugin is $GPHOME/bin/gpbackup_s3_plugin.
+For example, the Greenplum Database installation location is $GPHOME/bin/gpbackup_s3_plugin.

 **options:**